Raquel Garrido: Claims of anti-semitism

-Claims of collaboration with terrorists
+Criticism for comments about terrorists

 On 14 November 2021, Garrido was invited onto the platform BFM TV to comment on the anniversary of the November 2015 Paris attacks.
 She specifically criticised the remarks of Éric Zemmour (who accused François Hollande of having 'done nothing' to prevent the attacks in terms of border control and immigration), believing that 'the families have made immeasurable efforts to participate in the proceedings, to find the strength to tesity, to pay tribute to their dead, to find a path towards reconciliation, including with the terrorists themselves and those who are on trial'.
 The declaration caused an uproar in the media.
 She later acknowledged that 'the term reconciliation was poorly chosen'.

 Altercation behind the scenes at Canal Factory

-On 16 December 2021, Cyril Hanouna launched the political broadcast 'Face à Baba' on C8, with the goal of having the candidates for the 2022 presidential election and also commentators, supporters, analysts and other politicians and professions from all walks of life. Éric Zemmour was a guest on the first episode, and an tense exchange took place between Alexis Corbière and Stanislas Rigault, the president of the youth wing of Reconquête.
+On 16 December 2021, Cyril Hanouna launched the political broadcast 'Face à Baba' on C8, with the goal of having the candidates for the 2022 presidential election and also commentators, supporters, analysts and other politicians and professions from all walks of life. Éric Zemmour was a guest on the first episode, and a tense exchange took place between Alexis Corbière and Stanislas Rigault, the president of the youth wing of Reconquête.
 After the broadcast, the altercation continued and the tone rose offstage.
 The altercation, which was filmed, shows the pair become aggressive towards Rigault.
 Garrido told him 'Sucking your boss's dick on TV, you think that's glorious [?]' and added 'bastard' then 'coward'.
 The video went viral on social media where the behaviour of Zemmour's opponents was criticised.